 Ardagh to refinance its most expensive bond

-Glass and metal containers giant is planning to redeem bonds carrying a 7.25% interest rate
+Glass and metal containers giant is planning to redeem bonds carrying 7.25% interest rate

 Paul Coulson, chairman of the Ardagh Group, which moved on Monday to shave millions of dollars off its annual interest bill